Overcoming Electric Vehicle Range Anxiety

 But given electric cars are much better for the environment and are cheaper to run than diesel or petrol cars, what’s stopping people from going electric?
 One major reason is so-called range anxiety.

 Worries about how far electric vehicles (EVs) can really go before they need a charge are reportedly deterring increasing numbers of motorists from making the switch to electric cars.
-Four fifths (81%) of respondents to a 2019 UK survey said they would be concerned about ‘battery charge/range’ when purchasing an electric vehicle.
+In a survey last year, 81% of respondents said they would be concerned about ‘battery charge/range’ when purchasing an electric vehicle.

 But are these well-publicised concerns over range over-done?
 There are several reasons to suggest that may be the case.